A - Z of Shipping Terms Air, Sea, Rail and Road Freight | WTA

 Tariff Code

-Every product has a corresponding code that’s used when goods are cleared through UK customs.
+Every product has a corresponding code that’s used to establish exactly what the goods are and the duty which needs to be applied when goods are cleared through customs.
 This code shows the percentage of duty that’s paid on that product and can be found at www.gov.uk/trade-tariff.

 Telex Release